College of Visual & Performing Arts

 Study the history of visual art, from prehistory to contemporary times, and explore the role art has played in shaping social and political values in western and non-western societies.
 Our art history concentration offers courses on specific time periods, geographical regions, and themes.
 The concentration is unique in that it gives students the opportunity to specialize in either pre-modern or modern areas of art history; offers museum studies courses at the undergraduate level; and has enough flexibility for students to pursue courses in studio art, history, literature, business, or other disciplines.

-Students with a degree in art history may find employment in museums, galleries, libraries, and archives.
+Students in art history may find employment in museums, galleries, libraries, and archives.
 By its very nature, art history is interdisciplinary, so it provides good preparation for the pursuit of graduate studies in the humanities.
 It is especially excellent as preparation for further study in art history, museums, restoration, material culture, and art therapy.
-A complete list of art education courses can be found in the academic catalog.
+A complete list of art history courses can be found in the academic catalog.